chrizog/someipy/README.md

 ## Example Applications

 In the directory [example_apps](./example_apps/), examples including explanations, can be found for using the someipy library.
-In [temperature_msg.py](./example_apps/temperature_msg.py), a payload interface "TemperatureMsg" is defined, which can be serialized and deserialized.
-In [send_events.py](./example_apps/send_events.py), the service discovery and two services are instantiated.
-The "TemperatureMsg" is serialized and used as the payload for sending events.

 ## Supported Features, Limitations and Deviations